svanderweerd/codex/docs/mkdocs.md

-# Welcome to MkDocs

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## plugins used

-To setup my digital garden, I use the following mkdocs plugins:

-* [search](https://www.mkdocs.org/user-guide/configuration/#plugins): built-in MkDocs search plugin.
-* If you use the `Material` theme, use [search - Material](https://squidfunk.github.io/mkdocs-material/setup/setting-up-site-search/) instead of the built-in plugin
-* [minify](https://github.com/byrnereese/mkdocs-minify-plugin): minify HTMLS, JS, CSS files prior to being written to disk

-# Integrating with Github Pages
+# Getting started with MkDocs

-If you want to have your documentation hosted on Github pages, you need to do the following steps in order to make it work:
+This page explains how to use MkDocs and host it on Github Pages.

 ## Create mkdocs site

 * `pip3 install mkdocs` installs the mkdocs package to generate python based static sites.
 * `mkdocs new [site-name]` creates a new project with the correct set-up.
+* `mkdocs serve` - Start the live-reloading docs server.
 * `mkdocs build` subsequently generates your static pages and places the files in `/sites`.
 Make sure to include this in your `.gitignore` file.

 ## Setting up a Python environment

 Here we explain how to set up a virtual environment using `pyenv` and use `requirements.txt` to keep track of our dependencies.
 Instead of using `pyenv` you can also directly start with Poetry.
 Further down this guide we explain the steps regarding a Poetry set up.

 * setup a python environment (`pyenv virtualenv [environmentName]`) and activate it with `pyenv activate [environmentName]`.
 * Install packages and plugins accordingly.
 * Run `pip freeze > requirements.txt` to output your deps into `requirements.txt`.